Hosting and bandwidth provided by MacAce.net.

-What is the "real-world" battery life of the 15-Inch Retina Display MacBook Pro?
+What is the "real-world" battery life of the "Mid-2012" and "Early 2013" 15-Inch Retina Display MacBook Pro?
 How does the battery life compare to the "regular" Mid-2012 MacBook Pro and the models replaced?

 Apple formally estimates the same seven hours of runtime for the "regular" Mid-2012 MacBook Pro models as well as the Late 2011 MacBook Pro line that proceeded it.

-The Retina Display MacBook Pro models all share the same integrated and glued "95-watt-hour lithium-polymer battery."
+These Retina Display MacBook Pro models share the same integrated and glued "95-watt-hour lithium-polymer battery."
 By contrast, the "regular" Mid-2012 13-Inch and 15-Inch MacBook Pro models have an integrated, but not glued, 63.5-watt-hour or 77.5-watt-hour battery, respectively.

 Photo Credit: Apple, Inc. (Retina Display MacBook Pro)

 In fine print, Apple explains that battery life estimates originally were determined using a preproduction version of the 2.6 GHz model and updated in January 2013 using a preproduction 2.7 GHz model.
 The company more precisely specifies that the "wireless web test measures battery life by wirelessly browsing 25 popular websites with display brightness set to 50%" but also disclaims that "battery life varies by use and configuration."

 Apple's official battery life numbers were quite reasonable for the regular Mid-2012 MacBook Pro models -- and they have been reasonable in recent years in general -- but objective test results from third-parties still may be of interest.

 In particular, independent testing methodologies vary and can provide a solid idea of the battery life performance in different usage scenarios.